 All events are free and open to the public.

-This colloquium is generously sponsored by the Social Sciences and Humanities Research Council of Canada (SSHRC), the Art Gallery of Guelph, the Office of the Vice-President, Research, the Office of the Associate Vice-President, Student Affairs, the School of English and Theatre Studies, the College of Arts, CFRU-FM, and the Central Student Association at the University of Guelph.
-Special thanks also to the Eden Mills Writers’ Festival and the Guelph Film Festival for their support.
+This colloquium is generously sponsored by the Social Sciences and Humanities Research Council of Canada (SSHRC), the Art Gallery of Guelph, the Office of the Vice-President (Research), the Office of the Associate Vice-President (Student Affairs), the School of English and Theatre Studies, the College of Arts, CFRU-FM, and the Central Student Association at the University of Guelph.
+Special thanks also to the Eden Mills Writers’ Festival, the Guelph Film Festival, and the Bookshelf for their support.